centic9/poi-fuzz/README.md

 # Detected issues

-* Many of the exceptions are not declared as being thrown in the JavaDoc of Apache POI, thus making it hard to write proper defensive try-catches when using Apache POI
+* Many of the exceptions are not declared as being thrown in the JavaDoc of Apache POI, thus making it hard to write proper defensive try-catches when using Apache POI, for now you will need to catch `RuntimeException` and any declared ones.
-* The RuntimeExceptions do not have a common base class which would allow to only catch this one exception to capture all expected ones
+* The RuntimeExceptions do not have a common base class which would allow to only catch this one type of exception to capture all expected ones
 * Some places throw an IllegalArgumentException or IllegalStateException where a dedicated RuntimeException would be preferable.
 This currently leads to a very general catching of these exceptions in the fuzz target.
+* Some memory allocations are not bounded, i.e. causing out-of-memory on certain broken documents.
+Some more memory guards need to be put in place

 # License